 Malala was blogging anonymously for BBC Urdu at age 11, talking about fears that her school would be attacked.
 Television and music had been banned, women were prevented from going shopping, and Malala's father, a teacher, was told that his school had to close.
 As a teenager, she began to take an open, public stand and attract more attention from the international media.

 In 2011, she received Pakistan's first National Youth Peace Prize and was nominated by Archbishop Desmond Tutu for the International Children's Peace Prize.
 In response to her rising popularity and national recognition, Taliban leaders voted to kill her.
 In 2012, she was attacked on the bus on her way to school.

 At 17, Malala became the youngest recipient of the Nobel Peace Prize.
 She was made an honorary Canadian citizen the same year.
 In 2014, her father, Ziauddin Yousafzai also visited the CMHR, which features two other exhibit elements about Malala and her ongoing human rights work, campaigning for more than 60 million girls globally who are denied education because of discrimination, conflict and poverty.
-The Malala Fund, founded by Malala and her father in 2013, is used to support education for girls around the world.
+The Malala Fund - will open in a new tab, founded by Malala and her father in 2013, is used to support education for girls around the world.

 Malala told her story in the best-selling book I Am Malala.
 It is published in a young readers' edition called I Am Malala: How One Girl Stood Up for Education and Changed the World.
 Both editions are available at the Museum boutique.

 High resolution photos of the artifact and the exhibit are available upon request.
 Video clips are also available (in English only) of Malala speaking about her school uniform, children as changemakers and her Nobel Peace Prize.